-A push message is a message you can send to users of your mobile app that links to a specific page in your app without starting a conversation.
-When someone clicks on your message they’ll land directly on that page.
+A push message is a message you can send to users of your mobile app that links directly into your app without starting a conversation.
+When someone clicks on your message they’ll go straight to the page you choose.
 This encourages them to focus their attention entirely on your call to action.

 iOS push message example:

 You can also send push notifications to notify customers when you send them an in-app message.
 This is useful for starting a conversation with customers or when you need more space to get your message across than a push message allows.
 To do this, follow our guide for creating and sending an in-app message.